A Unified Algebraic Framework for Subspace Pruning in Koopman Operator Approximation via Principal Vectors: Introduction

 However, projection-based approximations introduce spurious eigenfunctions that compromise spectral analysis \cite{SK-FN-SP-JHN-CC-CS:20} and truncation errors that degrade predictive accuracy \cite{MH-JC:23-auto}.
-Because these errors vanish only when the chosen subspace is Koopman-invariant, identifying nearly invariant subspaces is critical.
-To achieve this, recent research has exploited the operator's algebraic structure to formalize model selection and isolate maximal invariant subspaces \cite{MH-JC:23-auto}.
-These geometric principles led to the formalization of \textit{invariance proximity}—a metric used to bound general approximation errors \cite{MH-JC:26-ajc}—which forms the foundation of the Recursive Forward-Backward EDMD (RFB-EDMD) algorithm for iteratively pruning candidate dictionaries \cite{MH-JC:25-access}.
+To deal with these issues, Residual Dynamic Mode Decomposition (ResDMD) \cite{MJC-LJA-MS:23,MJC-AT:24,MJK:24} employs residuals to manage spectral pollution and estimate pseudospectra.
+Alternatively, recent research has exploited the operator's algebraic structure to formalize model selection and isolate maximal invariant subspaces~\cite{MH-JC:23-auto}.
+These geometric principles led to the formalization of \textit{consistency index} —a metric used to bound general approximation errors \cite{MH-JC:23-csl}— which forms the basis for the Recursive Forward-Backward EDMD (RFB-EDMD) algorithm for iteratively pruning candidate dictionaries \cite{MH-JC:25-access}.
 The present work advances this algebraic methodology by re-framing the subspace pruning problem through the lens of principal angles and vectors.
-By adopting this geometric perspective, we introduce novel algorithms that leverage rank-one updates to achieve superior computational efficiency.
+By adopting this geometric perspective, we introduce novel algorithms that leverage rank-one updates to achieve improved computational efficiency.
+Recently, and independently from the present manuscript, \cite{GC-NB-JCL-SB-MJC:26} builds on the computational tools introduced for ResDMD to introduce the data-driven Principal Angle Decomposition (PAD) algorithm, which also relies on dictionary refinement via principal angles to enhance the trustworthiness of Koopman approximations.